 - Building Inspectors normally leave the office to perform inspections by 730 am.

 - An inspection may be canceled online via the Citizen Self Service (CSS) Portal prior to 4:00 pm the day before inspection day.
-Any time after you must call the inspection line at (954) 954-1312 to schedule for a later day.
+Any time after you must call the inspection line at (954) 457-2220 dial OPTION 1 to schedule your inspection for a later day.